SAP/generator-easy-ui5/README.md

 ## Bootstrapping a new UI5 project

-> Create your first OpenUI5 App within a few seconds!
+> Create your first UI5 App within a few seconds!

-1. Scaffold your OpenUI5 project
+1. Scaffold your UI5 project
    ```
    yo easy-ui5 project
    ```
-2. Answer the prompts to create your OpenUI5 project
+2. Answer the prompts to create your new project
 3. Run it locally
    ```
    cd <your project name>
-   npm start
+   npm start # yarn start
    ```

 ## Sub-generators to avoid recurring tasks